Skip to content

 Use this checklist when vetting potential agencies.
 Score each item as Yes (2 points) or No (0 points):

-Portfolio & Results (20 points possible)
+Portfolio and Results (20 points possible)

 • Shows 5+ named clients with verifiable websites